Chillybangle/SquareEquationSolver/README.md

     -------------

-    The documentation available as of the date of this release is included in HTML format in the docs/manual/ directory.
+    The documentation available as of the date of this release is included in HTML format.

     Installation
     ------------

-    Just install program folder, go to the directory and print make on the command line.
+    Install program folder, go to the directory.
+Open the command line print 'make' on the command line (you need to have gcc compiler installed).
+Then print './square_eq_solver' and use it :)

     Contacts
     --------